 Stage Six: Termination

 The sixth and final stage of Prochaska’s and DiClemente’s model marks the ultimate goal for anyone in addiction recovery: termination.
 When people in recovery reach this stage, they no longer feel threatened by their substance use disorder.
 They still have to be mindful of triggers, of course, but all in all, the urge to use has vanished completely.
 Life at this point in recovery is happy and addiction-free.
 From this stage forward, people in recovery continue to practice maintenance of their sobriety and new, healthy habits with little to no chance of relapse.

 Relapse During the Six Stages of Change

 While the model seems straightforward in its layout of the addiction recovery process, it’s important to keep in mind that relapse is still possible at any point during the Six Stages of Change.
 Relapse is a common occurrence in addiction recovery, but this does not negate the progress of those who are sober or working to get sober.

-The Treatment Center Can Aid in the Six Stages of Change in Addiction Recovery
+The Treatment Center by The Recovery Village Can Aid in the Six Stages of Change in Addiction Recovery

 Everyone experiences the Six Stages of Change differently, which is why individualized care is necessary for the addiction recovery process.
-At The Treatment Center of the Palm Beaches, all of our patients receive treatment plans and services that fit their individual needs.
+At The Treatment Center by The Recovery Village, all of our patients receive treatment plans and services that fit their individual needs.
 If you have an addiction and would like more information about the programs we offer, please call us at (855) 899-5065.
 All calls are confidential.